puavo-org/puavo-web/doc/STANDALONE.md

 # Puavo Web Interface

+This document describes how to setup a develoment environment for the Puavo Web Interface.

-Before continuing here you should have a [Puavo environment](https://github.com/opinsys/puavo-standalone) setup.
+Before continuing you should have a [Puavo environment](https://github.com/opinsys/puavo-standalone) setup.

 Install Puavo devscripts and redis-server